k0ntr1k/TW_Infrastructure/k8s-based_solution/infrastructure/terrafrom_backend/ReadMe.md

 >
 > s3_bucket = "..."

+Please copy these values into `../application_backend/main.tf` file in `backend "s3" {}` section

 # TBD (out of scope of MVP)

 - cover Infrastructure with tests with 'terratest' <https://terratest.gruntwork.io/>
+- reuse output values into next step of deploying 'application_backend'